marz619/wredis/README.md

   * Keys: fetch a list of keys that match the given pattern
   * Rename: rename a key
 * __Server__
-  * FlushAll: Flush the contents of the redis server (requires unsafe poolClient)
+  * FlushAll: Flush the contents of the redis server (requires Unsafe Wredis)
-  * FlushDb: Flush the contents of a specific redis db (requires unsafe poolClient)
+  * FlushDb: Flush the contents of a specific redis db (requires Unsafe Wredis)
 * __Sets__
   * SAdd: add members to a set
   * SCard: count of a set